boveus/hyrax-wiki/Backup-and-Restoration.md

 If you copy dump.rdb over to /var/lib/redis without stopping Redis, it will overwrite the dump.rdb with the current state in a short time.

 # Indexing:
 When all the data has been moved, you will need to re-index Solr in Hydra so that everything shows up in the user view on the new machine.
-Head to the current Sufia folder
+Head to the current Hyrax folder

-    cd /opt/sufia-project/current
+    cd /opt/hyrax-project/current
 Enter the rails console

     bundle exec rails console production